 When two organizations come together, the different technology platforms they use may be incompatible.
 This can lead to redundancies, and inconsistencies in claims processing, which can have a significant impact on the quality of care provided to members.

 In addition to the challenges of organization consolidation, many payer departments operate in silos.
 For instance, claims processing, provider network management, and member services may operate independently, each with its own set of tools and systems.
-This lack of coordination can lead to duplication of effort and errors, ultimately leading to higher costs and lower quality of care.
+This lack of coordination can lead to duplication of effort and errors, ultimately leading to higher costs and lower quality of care management services.

 Audit Requirements